 We are a clinical-stage biopharmaceutical company developing novel therapies for the management of central nervous system, or CNS, disorders for which there are limited treatment options.
 By focusing on this therapeutic area, we are addressing significant and growing markets where current treatment options are limited or inadequate.
-Our product candidate portfolio includes five CNS product candidates, AXS-05, AXS-09, AXS-07, and AXS-06 which we are developing for multiple indications.
+Our core CNS portfolio includes four CNS product candidates, AXS-05, AXS-07, AXS-09, and AXS-12, which are being developed for multiple indications.
 We are conducting a Phase 3 trial with AXS-05 in treatment resistant depression, or TRD, which we refer to as the STRIDE-1 study, and a Phase 2/3 trial in agitation associated with Alzheimer's disease, or AD, which we refer to as the ADVANCE-1 study.
-Additionally, AXS-05 is being developed for smoking cessation.
-AXS-09 is being developed for CNS disorders.
-We are also conducting a Phase 3 trial with AXS-02 in knee osteoarthritis, or OA, associated with bone marrow lesions, or BMLs, pursuant to a Special Protocol Assessment, or SPA, which we refer to as the COAST-1 study.
-We also plan to initiate a Phase 3 trial with AXS-02 in chronic low back pain, or CLBP, associated with Modic changes, or MCs.
-AXS-07 is initially being developed for the acute treatment of migraine.
-Lastly, AXS-06 is being developed for the treatment of osteoarthritis and rheumatoid arthritis and for the reduction of the risk of nonsteroidal anti-inflammatory drug, or NSAID, associated gastric ulcers.
-Additionally, we are currently evaluating other preclinical product candidates, which we intend to develop for CNS disorders.
+We have completed a Phase 2 trial in MDD, which we refer to as the ASCEND study and a Phase 2 trial in smoking cessation.
+AXS-07 is currently in a Phase 3 trial for the acute treatment of migraine.
+AXS-12 is currently in a Phase 2 trial in narcolepsy.
+The Axsome Pain and Primary Care business unit, or Axsome PPC, houses our pain and primary care assets, including AXS-02 and AXS-06, and intellectual property which covers these and related product candidates and molecules being developed by us and others.
+We are conducting a Phase 3 trial with AXS-02 in knee osteoarthritis, or OA, associated with bone marrow lesions, or BMLs, pursuant to a Special Protocol Assessment, or SPA, which we refer to as the COAST-1 study.
+AXS-06 is being developed for the treatment of osteoarthritis and rheumatoid arthritis and for the reduction of the risk of nonsteroidal anti-inflammatory drug, or NSAID, associated gastrointestinal ulcers.
+Additionally, we are currently evaluating other product candidates, which we intend to develop for CNS disorders.
 We aim to become a fully integrated biopharmaceutical company that develops and commercializes differentiated therapies that expand the treatment options available to caregivers and improve the lives of patients living with CNS disorders.